 Transgender : An umbrella term for people whose gender identity and/or gender expression differs from what is culturally typically associated with the gender/sex they were assigned at birth.
 People under the transgender umbrella may describe themselves using one or more of a wide variety of terms or may simply use transgender.

-Transgender man or trans man : Someone who was assigned male at birth but who identifies as female.
+Transgender man or trans man : Someone who was assigned female at birth but who identifies as male.

-Transgender woman or trans woman : Someone who was assigned female at birth but who identifies as male.
+Transgender woman or trans woman : Someone who was assigned male at birth but who identifies as female.

 Transfeminine : To embody feminine energy whilst identifying as a trans person.